NonDairyNeutrino/Thesis/defense/presentation/defense_presentation.typ

 == The Parareal Algorithm - Solve the Subproblems

-- Use expensive, accurate "fine" solver on each coarse value
+- Use slow, accurate, sequential "fine" solver on each coarse value simultaneously

 #figure(
   // caption: [],